DePINNetwork/dcrypt/docs/algorithms/poly/README.md

 *   **Inverse NTT:** Transforms a polynomial back to its coefficient representation.
     *   Implements the Gentleman-Sande (GS) algorithm for Dilithium.
 *   **Optimizations:** Uses precomputed twiddle factors for Dilithium and on-the-fly computation for Kyber to ensure high performance.

+### Fast Fourier Transform (FFT)
+In addition to the NTT, the engine now provides a standard Fast Fourier Transform for polynomial multiplication over rings that may not have NTT-friendly moduli.
+This is particularly useful for schemes like Falcon.
+*   **Forward FFT (`fft`):** Transforms a polynomial from coefficient to evaluation representation.
+*   **Inverse FFT (`ifft`):** Transforms a polynomial back to its coefficient form.
+*   **Flexibility:** Allows for efficient multiplication in a wider range of cryptographic contexts.

 ### Cryptographic Sampling
 The `DefaultSamplers` struct provides standard implementations for: